saquib0601/Namaste-react/README.md

 res-container have 7 rest Card when we filter
 Then it will create a virtaul DOM(its is a representation of actual DOM)

+# 2 types of routing
+- Client Side Routing - when we use link tag ( because all the component already loaded), thatshwy react is single page website
+- Server Side Routing - when we use anchor tag